mozilla/fxa/features/FxA-80-eye-password-experiment/README.md

 ```

 ## Happiness
 Our goal is for users to not be weirded out by unmasking passwords.
-A signal for this is feedback on social media and user input.
+A signal of them being weirded out is an increased bounce rate on the Change Password section (i.e. closed without any user interaction).

 ## Engagement
 Our goal is for users to realize they can unmask their passwords.
 A signal for this is counting which design is used as intended most (unmasking, entering a password, optionally hiding and then submitting the form).